Stator Insulating Materials: The Importance of Semi-Conductive Materials and Their Application

 Internal partial discharge is due to voids between stator bar conductors and the ground-wall insulation and voids in the ground-wall insulation.
 These conditions are created during the manufacture of the stator bars.
 Over time, internal partial discharge increases the size of voids and will eventually lead to dielectric failure.

 Slot discharge occurs in the space between the stator bar and the stator core laminations.
-This type of discharge can be caused by loose stator bars, the insufficient semi-conductive coating on the slot portion of the stator bar, insufficient discharge path from the stator bar semi-conductive coating to the stator core laminations.
+This type of discharge can be caused by loose stator bars, insufficient semi-conductive coating on the slot portion of the stator bar, and insufficient discharge path from the stator bar semi-conductive coating to the stator core laminations.

-Semi-conductive bottom, middle, and side filler are used to fill this space and tightly secure the slot’s stator bar, reducing the possibility of vibration erosion of the groundwall insulation.
+Semi-conductive bottom, middle, and side fillers are used to fill this space and tightly secure the slot’s stator bar, reducing the possibility of vibration erosion of the groundwall insulation.
 Semi-conductive side ripple springs are also used to secure the stator bar tightly against the slot laminations.
 If the slot contents shrink over time, a ripple spring will compensate, keeping the bar tight in the slot side to side.
 Ripple spring will also compensate for uneven space between the stator bar and stator core laminations.

 The conductivity of these materials is important such that charge is dissipated efficiently, but conduction between laminations is not created.
-When installed properly, these semi-conductive materials provide a path to ground (stator core) and dissipate excessive charge buildup without damaging the ground-wall insulation and stator core.
+When installed properly, these semi-conductive materials provide a path to the ground (stator core) and dissipate excessive charge buildup without damaging the ground-wall insulation and stator core.

 Surface discharge can occur both in the stator slot and where the stator bar exits the stator core.
 Factors contributing to surface discharge include Moisture/humidity, dirt/contamination, and high electric field strength fluctuations at the end of the stator slots.
 Hydrogen-cooled generators running with reduced hydrogen pressure may experience an increase in partial discharge throughout the machine.

 A semi-conductive coating on stator bars (on the slot portion) joined with a stress grading layer (silicon carbide) after the stator bar exits the stator slot can prevent surface discharge from occurring in these areas.
 The resistivity of the stress grading layer decreases as the electric field increases.
 This relationship is non-linear.